 Halkidiki offers everything that you could desire for a perfect summer getaway in Northern Greece.
 It boasts idyllic beaches, translucent waters, and luxury resorts.
 However, Halkidiki is also much more than that.

 Consider renting a boat and sailing out to the uninhabited island of Diaporos.
 Alternatively, visit the traditional stone villages of Nikiti and Afytos, or following hiking trails that lead through dense woodlands, and fragrant lemon groves.

 Mount Athos is the holy peninsula of Halkidiki.
-It is home to twelve Orthodox churches and the largest monastic community in Europe.
+It is home to 20 monasteries and more than 2000 monks, making it the largest monastic community in Europe.

 Women are not permitted to enter the monasteries, and even male travellers will find it tricky to obtain permits to enter.
-That said, boat tours leave from Ournoupoli daily during the summer months.
+However, boat tours leave from Ournoupoli daily during the summer months.

-You are able to see the monasteries from a distance from the boat.
+You are able to see the monasteries from a distance of the boat.
 The tour also includes a stop at the stunning Ammouliani island.